-Few differences existed between full-time and non-full time employees in their accesses for marital/relationship discord (19% of accesses for both groups) and separation and divorce (4% vs. 5% of accesses, respectively).
-However, non-full-time employees accessed EAP for domestic violence issues at nearly twice the rate of full-time employees (0.7% vs. 0.4% of accesses, respectively).
+In terms of employment status, few differences existed between full-time and non-full time employees in their accesses for marital-relationship problems (19% of accesses for both groups) and separation-divorce (4% vs. 5% of accesses, respectively).
+However, non-fulltime employees accessed EAP for domestic violence almost 1.5 as many times as full-time employees (0.6%)vs. 0.4% of accesses, respectively).
 While some parttime employees are part of dual-income families, others may be relying on part-time earnings as a single source of household income.
 Lower job security and socioeconomic status may complicate personal relationships for some part-time employees.
-A difference of 0.3% may not seem substantive, but if our EAP sample was representative of the Canadian population, this would translate to almost 6,000 additional part-time employees seeking EAP for domestic violence problems.
+A difference of 0.2% may not seem substantive, but if our EAP sample was representative of the Canadian population, this would translate to almost 6,000 additional part-time employees seeking EAP for domestic violence problems.
 If employers are not able to provide some employees with full-time work, they may need to find more innovative ways of supporting their employees to ensure a more stable home life.